circa2665/61A/README.md

 # 61A
-61A Summer 2020 homeworks and projects
+I audited Berkeley's 61A Course in Summer 2020.
+This repository contains my homeworks and projects.